🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Priya Anand

-Conditional prediction markets tackle a fundamental question: "Should X materialise, what odds would we assign to Y?"
-They represent a sophisticated mechanism for untangling cause-and-effect dynamics, modelling alternative policy paths, and drawing out insights that standard unconditional markets simply cannot surface.
+Conditional prediction markets tackle the question: "Should X occur, what odds would we assign to Y?"
+They represent a sophisticated mechanism for untangling cause-and-effect dynamics, modelling hypothetical policy shifts, and drawing out insights that standard unconditional markets simply cannot surface.

 How Conditional Markets Work